AlishKanani/MFIT/README.md

   ```
   Other parameters are set to default values.

-  Average temperature of each chiplet is not calculated in this case as the nodes are not uniformly distributed.
-But read nodes temperature from the `temperature_all_<time_step>.csv` file.
+  The average temperature of each chiplet is not calculated in this case as the nodes are not uniformly distributed.
+But read node temperature from the `temperature_all_<time_step>.csv` file.
 Node numberings are provided in the floorplan images.
 </details>

 <details>
   <summary>3.
 Heterogeneous chiplets</summary>
-  In this example we have 3 chiplets, one bigger and two smaller ones.
+  In this example, we have 3 chiplets, one bigger and two smaller ones.

-  When `is_homogeneous` is set to False, the model will ignore chiplet specific parameters from `geometry_file` instead use the parameters from `power_config_file` for each chiplet.
+  When `is_homogeneous` is set to False, the model will ignore chiplet-specific parameters from `geometry_file` and instead use the parameters from `power_config_file` for each chiplet.

-  For each layer marked with `under_chiplet: True` in the `geometry_file`, individual blocks needs to be defined in the `power_config_file`.
-In this case the power sequence should be defined only for blocks with `layout_blocks:` dictionary.
+  For each layer marked with `under_chiplet: True` in the `geometry_file`, individual blocks need to be defined in the `power_config_file`.
+In this case, the power sequence should be defined only for blocks with the `layout_blocks:` dictionary.

-  Also the material properties can be overriden for each block using `material:` key in the `power_config_file`.
+  Also, the material properties can be overridden for each block using the `material:` key in the `power_config_file`.

   Check the geometry file [here](example_heterogeneous_chiplets/chiplet_geometry_3_chiplets_uniform_nodes.yml) and power configuration file [here](example_heterogeneous_chiplets/power_dist_config_heterogeneous.yml) for more details.